 Q. What is the difference between repointing and tuckpointing?

 Both repointing and tuckpointing are repair processes.
 With repointing, professionals focus on restoring a chimney stack’s mortar and brickwork.
 Tuckpointing may be used for aesthetic reasons and focuses solely on the mortar.
 It’s usually done to make the mortar match the surrounding bricks.

 Q. How often should I have my chimney cleaned?

-A chimney should be cleaned and inspected at least once a year by a qualified professional.
-For an oil- or wood-burning fireplace, cleanings should be bumped up to twice a year or more if the fireplace is used on a regular basis.
-Homeowners will also need to keep up with their own maintenance routines, like keeping the firebox clean and investing in a chimney cap or crown.
+A chimney needs to be cleaned and inspected at least once a year by a qualified professional.
+For an oil- or wood-burning fireplace, cleanings need to be bumped up to twice a year or more if the fireplace is used on a regular basis.
+Homeowners will also need to keep up with their own maintenance routines, such as keeping the firebox clean and investing in a chimney cap or crown.